KevinGoodsell/rootless-containers/01-user-namespace/README.md

 so.

 The first example program runs a program (specified on the command line) in a new user namespace.
+If no extra arguments are given, it instead prints its capabilities so we can see the effect of the new user namespace.

-    $ # Since there are no user mappings yet, we're nobody inside the container
+Since there are no uid mappings yet, running the `id` program shows that we're nobody inside the namespace:

-    $ go run main.go id
+    $ ./example01 id
     uid=65534(nobody) gid=65534(nogroup) groups=65534(nogroup)

-    $ # Files are also owned by nobody.
+Apparent file owners are affected in the same way, all files become owned by
+nobody:

-    $ go run main.go ls -l
+    $ ./example01 ls -l example01.c /etc/passwd
-    total 8
-    -rw-r--r-- 1 nobody nogroup 1275 May 28 22:30 main.go
+    -rw-r--r-- 1 nobody nogroup 2758 Apr 29 18:14 /etc/passwd
-    -rw-r--r-- 1 nobody nogroup 1623 May 29 20:35 README.md
+    -rw-r--r-- 1 nobody nogroup  824 Jun  2 11:35 example01.c

-    $ # We should also have a full set of capabilities, but getpcaps doesn't show that.
-I'm not sure why.
+Running without arguments shows that we have a full set of effective and permitted capabilities:

+    $ ./example01
+    Capabilities: =ep

+You don't need to know how to interpret the `=ep`, just know that it means the process effectively has all capabilities.
+However, if we run getpcaps to see the process capabilities we'll see something different:

-    $ go run main.go getpcaps 0
+    $ ./example01 getpcaps 0
     0: =

+This is because the execve syscall that is used to run a different program resets the capabilities.
+You can find all of the details is `capabilities(7)`.